jcsoriano/laravel-crud-templates/docs/templates/custom.md

 ### Use the Template

 Voilà!
-You can now use your custom template:
+After setting what generators to use, you can now use your custom template:

 ```bash
 php artisan crud:generate Post --template=my-custom --fields="title:string,content:text"